 The Village Clerk will also continue to provide the bank reconciliations and bank statements to the Village Council for their review and approval at each months meeting.
-The Village Council will also document and approve the review of those reports and the numerical sequence of the checks within the monthly minutes.
+The Village Council will also document and approve the review of those reports including the earnings on investments and the numerical sequence of the checks within the monthly minutes.